TooTallNate/react-tela/README.md

 > 1. (_de pintar_) canvas
 > 2. (_cinema_, _telecommunications_) screen

+Since the name `react-canvas` was already taken, using `react-tela` was a fun alternative.

 ## Prior Art

 A few other React renderes for `<canvas>` alreay exist, so why another?